Sexual Abuse Signs in Adults: What Survivors of Childhood Abuse Often Carry Into Adulthood

 Can you have been sexually abused and not remember it?
 Yes.
 Dissociation is one of the nervous system’s primary ways of protecting us from overwhelming experiences.
 It’s common for survivors to have fragmented memories, gaps, or no explicit memory at all.
 This doesn’t mean the abuse didn’t happen.
 The body often holds what the mind couldn’t consciously store.

 How does childhood sexual abuse affect adults?
 Childhood sexual abuse affects adults across multiple domains: emotional regulation, nervous system functioning, relationships and attachment, sexuality and intimacy, sense of self, and physical health.
 The effects can look like anxiety, depression, chronic shame, CPTSD, relational patterns, dissociation, and body-based symptoms.
 These effects make sense as responses to early relational trauma.
+Family violence, including sexual violence, can have long-term effects on survivors' mental and physical health.
+Child abuse, including sexual abuse, can have behavioral and emotional sequelae that persist into adulthood.

 Next